mayajuman/mayajuman.github.io/pubs.md

 ### Presentations

 **Juman, M.M.**, Woodman, N., Miller-Murthy, A., Olson, L.E., and Sargis, E.J.
 "Taxonomic boundaries in Lesser Treeshrews (Scandentia, Tupaiidae: *Tupaia minor* Günther, 1876)."
-To be presented at the Meeting of the American Society of Mammalogists, 6/17/2022.
+Presented at the Meeting of the American Society of Mammalogists, 6/18/2022.
 Received the ASM Travel Award.

 **Juman, M.M.**, Olson, L.E., and Sargis, E.J.
 "Skeletal variation and taxonomic boundaries in the Pen-tailed Treeshrew (Scandentia, Ptilocercidae: *Ptilocercus lowii*)."
 Presented at the Meeting of the American Society of Mammalogists, 6/15/2021.
 Received the ASM Travel Award.